Visit the National Archives Museum

 - All visitors are encouraged to begin their visit by viewing the 11-minute introductory film in the McGowan Theater.

-- Plan on spending at least 90 minutes visiting three exhibit galleries- the Lawrence F. O'Brien changing exhibit gallery, the Public Vaults permanent exhibit gallery, and the Rotunda for the Charters of Freedom - home of the Declaration of Independence, Constitution, and Bill of Rights.
+- Plan on spending at least 90 minutes visiting four exhibit galleries: Records of Rights in the Rubenstein Gallery, changing exhibits in the Lawrence F. O'Brien Gallery, Public Vaults Permanent Exhibit Gallery, and the Rotunda for the Charters of Freedom--home of the Declaration of Independence, Constitution, and Bill of Rights.

 - The National Archives Shop is open daily, 10 am to closing.

 - The Café is open Monday through Friday, 8:00am - 2:30pm.

 - The National Archives Museum is ADA compliant and is therefore accessible to all persons.
 A limited number of manual wheelchairs are available for visitors on a first-come, first-serve basis.

 - Photography is prohibited in the theater and exhibit areas.